thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada/symbols-dev-guide.md

 **Value Types**: 'Value' behavior items come in various types including string, integer, double, boolean, and JSON.
 Each type has its own specific configuration parameters.

-Let's create new value behavior Items for our SCADA symbol:
+Let's create new value behavior items for our SCADA symbol:

-1. **fanOn**:
+**fanOn**:
   - Type: Boolean ('true' means the fan is on, 'false' means it is off).
   - Default Configuration: Uses the device attribute 'fanOn'.

    *TODO: Add screenshot of the configuration.*

-2. **fanRotationSpeed**:
+**fanRotationSpeed**:
   - Type: Double (value in RPMs).
   - Default Configuration: Subscribes to the time-series key 'rotationSpeed' of the target device by default.

    *TODO: Add screenshot of the configuration.*

 #### Action

-**Action** behavior items specify the actions taken against the target device when specific events occur, typically triggered using the [ScadaSymbolContext](#ScadaSymbolContext) when defining the 'On click action' for your tags.
+Action behavior items specify the actions taken against the target device when specific events occur, typically triggered using the [ScadaSymbolContext](#ScadaSymbolContext) when defining the 'On click action' for your tags.

 The platform supports three types of actions for interacting with the target entity: